tendermint/tendermint/QA.md

 current state of our QA process and where there are still deficiencies to be addressed.

+There is a [special QA log section](#qa-log) at the end of this document where we can capture references to one-off QA efforts.

 ## Approaches

 We make use of the following approaches to ensure delivery of quality software,